 Powers and Equipment (New 52, Post-Flashpoint, Prime Earth)

 Thus far in the New 52, her powers are changed and she now receives her powers completely from her equipment regardless of her demi-god parentage.

 In the new 52 Wonder Girl receives most of her powers from an ancient parasite like armor called the Silent Armor which was forced to fight against Trigon.
 It was seemingly forced in the center of the sun by ancient higher magicians.
 The armor gives it's wearer a great power but with a price.
 Wearer of the armor needs immense will-power to keep it ''silent''.
 Losing the armor's control can cause the armor take control and eventually lead the person being trapped inside of the armor.

 - Super Strength: The armor gives it's wearer a great strength.
 Even though the exact limits of the armor's strength isn't known wearer of the armor is strong enough to exchange blows with beings like Superboy.

 - Invulnerability: Wearer of the armor also receives high durability against different kinds of harm.
-The armor itself is indestructible but however attacks strong enough are still capable to hurt the armor's wearer.
-The armor can also be teared away from it's host, but Superboy remains yet only person who has been able to do it.
+The armor itself is indestructible but however, attacks strong enough are still capable to hurt the armor's wearer.
+The armor can also be torn away from its host, but Superboy remains the only person who has been able to do it.

 - Flight: Wearer of the armor is also capable of flying.